Protesting Turkish prosecutor piles pressure on PM

 Unlike the rest of the 20-member cabinet, Ala is not a lawmaker and thus does not answer directly to a constituency.

-In his previous post as undersecretary of the prime ministry, political sources told Reuters, he urged a crackdown on the unprecedented summer demonstrations the swept major Turkish cities.
-Six protestors and a policeman were killed.
+In his previous post as undersecretary of the prime ministry, political sources told Reuters, he urged a crackdown on demonstrators who flooded the streets over the summer in protest at what they see as Erdogan's authoritarianism.